beginner-corp/learn.begin.com/src/md/foundations/iac.md

 post /logout
 ```

-This defines an app namespace of `myapp` and three Lambda functions wired up to recieve requests from API Gateway for each route.
+This defines an app namespace of `myapp` and three Lambda functions wired up to receive requests from API Gateway for each route.
 Running `arc init`, `arc sandbox` or even `arc deploy` will generate the following local code:

 - `src/http/get-index`
 - `src/http/post-login`
 - `src/http/post-logout`

 Architect supports many formats.
-The `arc.json` equivilent:
+The `arc.json` equivalent:

 ```javascript
 {